How to Dye Your Hair Multiple Colors at HomeMay 05, 2022

 What to Know Before You Start

 “If you are looking for a slight change or want to go darker, apply the color from root to tip,” says Rosenberg.
 But if you’re going for more of a vibrant look, apply your dye to the ends of the hair before the roots to keep the color from looking uneven.

 If you have color-treated hair, the application is a little different.
 “To match your roots to the current shade of your colored hair, just apply color to the roots and pull it through only if necessary,” says Rosenberg.
-You can try the Color&Co Premium System, which includes a personalized color mix and the tools to get you started.
+For vibrant color that lasts, we love the semi-permanent hair dyes from Good Dye Young.